 Students have access to an array of resources designed to help them plan for college and careers in West Virginia.
-With high school planning timelines, ways to explore the training and degrees available in the state, free ACT and SAT test prep, avenues for applying to colleges, and careermatching tools, these sites serve as the state's postsecondary planning centerpiece.
+With high school planning timelines, ways to explore the training and degrees available in the state, free ACT and SAT test prep, avenues for applying to colleges, and career-matching tools, CFWV.com serves as the state's postsecondary planning centerpiece.